kontena/pharos-docs/README.md

 Kontena Pharos is always up-to-date and built from the latest upstream Kubernetes, including a standardized set of essential features.
 It is easy to install and maintain with the dedicated CLI tool.
 The standard deployment may be extended with ready made [add-ons](addons/README.md) for most common use cases, or any extras from the Kubernetes ecosystem!

-## 100% Open Source, Support Available
+## Open Source, Support Available

-The Kontena Pharos project and tools are open source and released under Apache 2 license.
-You can use it for free, for any purpose: personal or commercial.
-You can always find the latest version from our [Github repository](https://github.com/kontena/pharos-cluster).
-For businesses, we offer [commercial subscriptions](https://pharos.sh/#pricing) with support and SLA agreements.
+The Kontena Pharos project core and many tools around it are open source and released under Apache 2 license.
+You can use OSS version for free, for any purpose: personal or commercial.
+Pro and EE versions are licensed under [Kontena License](https://github.com/kontena/pharos-cluster/blob/master/licenses/KONTENA.md).
+For businesses, we offer [commercial subscriptions](https://kontena.io/pharos/#pricing) with support and SLA agreements.

 ## Documentation License